22 Small Full Bathroom Ideas for 2026

 You will instantly warm a compact bathroom with layered wood and recessed shelving.

-Your open niches above the tub let you add soft greenery, keeping the room airy and spa-like.
+Your open niches above the tub let you add soft greenery [Check on Amazon], keeping the room airy and spa-like.

 Light Oak Vanity

-You will create a calm, elevated feel by pairing soft wood cabinetry with clean glass lines.
+You can create a calm, elevated feel by pairing soft wood cabinetry with clean glass lines.

 Let subtle gold finishes warm up the marble backdrop, and keep the half-height divider so you maintain an open shower without crowding the vanity.